gui3/gui3/docs/ROADMAP.md

 ### ideas of content

 - /home\
+  interesting quote?\
   intro text\
-  game of life display OR WAM synth\
+  game of life display OR WAM synth?\
-  photo of workspace\
+  photo of workspace?\

 - /demos\
   "here are ..."\